moussaramzi/recipe-microservice/README.md

 - Google One-Tap for login functionality.

 ### Databases
-- PostgreSQL/MySQL for Recipe and User services.
+- MySQL for the Recipe service.
-- MongoDB for the Comment service.
+- MongoDB for the Comment and User services.

 ### Infrastructure
 - API Gateway for request routing and security.